lgiordani/postage/README.md

 Exchange
 --------

 The `Exchange` class allows to declare exchanges just by customizing the class parameters.
-It provides a `parameters` class property that gives a dictionary representation of the exchange itself, as required by the `exchange_declare()` method of the RabbitMQ channel.
+It provides a `parameters` class property that gives a dictionary representation of the exchange itself, as required by the `exchange_declare()` method of the AMQP channel.

 To declare your own exchange you just need to inherit `Exchange`